christinasc/phage_taxes/README.md

 Python script to check if people registered on ThePhage.org and paid camp tax.

-Example csv files included.
+Example csv files included in the csv directory here.

 Does a comparison between thephage.org csv download and wepay guest list csv file

 example: